0TRUTHER0/0TRUTHER0/README.md

 🌙 Welcome to My GitHub<br>

 Hi there i'm Ali (Ali in person, truther on the web) I study CS, I'm quite obviously a programmer and I code for Fun (i do create cool html&css only websites from time to time).
-By now, i'm interested in Reverse engineering cause it lets me understand the world one byte at a time ✨
+At the moment, my interests revolve around Algorithms and Data Structures.
  - my website https://truther.neocities.org :)
  - Currently:
 playing with c ☕.